dariocanoh/lide-docs/modules/lide.sql.rst

 **Allow us to:**

 - lide.sql library allows us to execute queries in sql databases from lua.
-- get data fron sql databases from lua
+- Get data from sql databases from lua.
-- connect trought sqlite3 and firebird.
+- Connect trought sqlite3 and firebird.

 ----------------------------------------------------------------------